James4Ever0/notes/UFW access control.md

 when configuration is done, remember to restart ufw and reconnect existing interfaces.

-although remote clients are blocked, self-issued connections are not.
+although remote clients are blocked, self-issued connections are not. so be sure to use another computer for testing ufw effectiveness before and after configuration.